〒162-8666 8-1, Kawada-cho, Shinjuku-ku, Tokyo

 Medicine, which has been serving students as well as hospital staff members.

-The Center is in charge of a wide range of educational and other events in both the medical and nursing schools.
-The Center is intended to contribute to every aspect of educational development.
-It covers supporting the online lectures under the COVID-19 pandemic and ‘Active Learning’ education, conducting examinations including the entrance examinations, providing educational assessments on the basis of the statistical analysis of the students’ scores for a constant improvement of our educational methods, organizing various school events, and planning and management of FD and SD.
+The Center is in charge of a wide range of educational and other events in medical and nursing schools.
+The Center is intended to contribute to every aspect of academic development.
+It covers supporting the online lectures under the COVID-19 pandemic and ‘Active Learning’ education, conducting examinations including the entrance examinations, providing educational assessments based on the statistical analysis of the students’ scores for a constant improvement of our educational methods, organizing various school events, and planning and management of FD and SD.

 In the YOSHIOKA Yayoi Memorial Room, the personal history of the founder,

 exhibited with a visual display.
-The founder’s words and books, favorite
+The founder’s words and writings, favorite

 goods, materials showing the interaction between the founder and alumni,

-and materials used at the time of the Tokyo Medical Professional School
+and materials used at the time of the Tokyo Women's Medical Professional

 the active roles played by alumni, and the contributions of today’ s professionals